-Look out for my next blog post where we are going to explore the question- what is the opposite of the fight, flight, fear response?
-A response that gives us clues as to why curiosity may the the remedy to anxiety.
+Next we need to explore the question- what is the opposite of the fight, flight, fear response?
+It can give us clues as to why curiosity may the the remedy to anxiety.

 Have you thought about the role that diet plays in regulating mood?
 For more helpful information to complement your mindfulness journey see this post -